stadiamaps/stadiamaps-api-py/docs/GeocodingApi.md

     county = 'county_example' # str | Administrative divisions between localities and regions.
 Not commonly used as input to structured geocoding. (optional) region = 'region_example' # str | Typically the first administrative division within a country.
-For example, a US state or a Canadian province. (optional) postalcode = 'postalcode_example' # str | A mail sorting code. (optional) country = 'country_example' # str | A full name (ex: Canada), or a 2 or 3 character ISO code.
-Prefer ISO codes when possible. (optional) focus_point_lat = 3.4 # float | The latitude of the point to focus the search on.
+For example, a US state or a Canadian province. (optional) postalcode = 'postalcode_example' # str | A mail sorting code. (optional) country = 'country_example' # str | A list of country codes in ISO 3116-1 alpha-2 or alpha-3 format. (optional) focus_point_lat = 3.4 # float | The latitude of the point to focus the search on.
 This will bias results toward the focus point.
 Requires `focus.point.lon`. (optional) focus_point_lon = 3.4 # float | The longitude of the point to focus the search on.
 This will bias results toward the focus point.
 Requires `focus.point.lat`. (optional) boundary_rect_min_lat = 3.4 # float | Defines the min latitude component of a bounding box to limit the search to.
 Requires all other `boundary.rect` parameters to be specified. (optional)